NickCL2/ultimate-posts-widget/readme.txt

 = Thumbnail images are not displaying =

+*As of version 2.0.0 timthumb is no longer used.*

-This plugin uses the [TimThumb library](http://www.binarymoon.co.uk/projects/timthumb/) to resize post thumbnails.
+This plugin uses the [timthumb library](http://www.binarymoon.co.uk/projects/timthumb/) to resize post thumbnails.
 Please review these requirements and troubleshooting tips if you are having problems displaying thumbnails.

 * Right click > view image - If an image isn't loading then this is the first thing you should do.
 9 times out of 10 it will tell you what the problem is in an easy to read error message.
-* JetPack plugin - There is a known conflict between JetPack's "Photon" component, please disable it for compatibility with TimThumb.
+* JetPack plugin - There is a known conflict between JetPack's "Photon" component, please disable it for compatibility with timthumb.
 * Server requirements - PHP and the GD image library must be installed on your web server.
 Normally most web servers include them by default.
 * Cache permissions - The cache directory `wp-content/plugins/ultimate-posts-widget/cache` should be set to 777 or if that doesn't work, you may find 755 is ok.
-* Image sizes - TimThumb is configured to only work for images smaller than 1500 x 1500.
+* Image sizes - timthumb is configured to only work for images smaller than 1500 x 1500.
 The plugin and automatically selects the "Large" size from Settings > Media, if it is greater than 1500 x 1500 you will need to reduce the size or modify the configuration in `thumb.php` to support larger image sizes.
-* Tilde(~) in url - Timthumb has a known issue with this, please use a url without a tilde until a fix is available.
+* Tilde(~) in url - timthumb has a known issue with this, please use a url without a tilde until a fix is available.
 [Bug report](https://code.google.com/p/timthumb/issues/detail?id=263)
 * Thumbnail images only work with WordPress' native post thumbnail / featured image.
 Many theme use a custom image field for thumbnails, these are not supported.

 Still stuck?
-See [additional troubleshooting tips](http://www.binarymoon.co.uk/2010/11/timthumb-hints-tips/) from the TimThumb author.
+See [additional troubleshooting tips](http://www.binarymoon.co.uk/2010/11/timthumb-hints-tips/) from the timthumb author.

 == Screenshots ==